freedomofpress/securedrop/docs/development/qubes_staging.rst

    make staging

-One limitation of Qubes is that the reboot handlers which run during provisioning can shut down the VMs, but not start them again.
-When you see the message ``RUNNING HANDLER [common : Wait for server to come back.]`` you must start the VMs again manually from ``dom0`` with the command ``qvm-start sd-staging-app && qvm-start sd-staging-mon``.

 The ``make staging`` command invokes the ``qubes-staging`` Molecule scenario.
 You can also run constituent Molecule actions directly, rather than using the Makefile target: